hfan0348/GroupJ_hfan0348_9103_tut7/README.md

         animates text in response to audio amplitude
     - Clicking anywhere on the canvas starts the background track.
 Once the music is playing, the title texts _"Pacman" and "* PIET"_ begin to **flicker and glow**.
 Their brightness is driven by the **live sound input**, creating a reactive neon light effect that synchronizes with the music.

-## 1. How to Interact with the Work
+## 1. My Individual Animation Approach
 - _**Components of the game**_
     - **Interactive Elements**
     1. Text: "Pacman" and "* PIET" (individual work)